-After an accident, insurance companies for both drivers try and sort out liability, hinging on the vehicle’s damage, eyewitness testimony, video and photographs and medical records.
+After a motor vehicle accident, insurance companies for both drivers try and sort out liability, hinging on the vehicle’s damage, eyewitness testimony, video and photographs, and medical records.
 You may even get a phone call from the other driver’s insurance company hours after a crash, but talking to them this early on may be to your disadvantage.

 Call (720) 809-8310 or contact us online for more information about our services.